New Works! Out-Front! 9 artists + 9 new works !

-A series dedicated to LGBTQ and feminist new works curated by Pioneers Go East Collective.
-The series brings together 9 cross-disciplinary artists to share their performances in a safe space.
+A series dedicated to LGBTQ and Feminist cross-disciplinary artists, choreographers and video-makers.
+Exploring new performance modes, Out- Front presents new works curated by Pioneers Go East Collective.
+The series brings together 9 movement-based, contemporary dance-makers, and cross-disciplinary artists to share their performances in a safe space.
 The intent for the series is to share less-known stories, encourage artists to experiment with new performance modes, and to build a nurturing environment with likely-minded artists.

 If you'd like to participate to our series - please email: firstname.lastname@example.org with subject: 'I'd like to participate to New Works!.
 Please include a short description of your work and a video.

-Where: The Exponential Festival / Vital Joint in Bushwick
+Where: The Exponential Festival in Bushwick (various venues)

 About the artists and their work (in order of appearance):